euotiniel/validation-box/README.md

 | Country-Specific Validation  | ✅ Yes             | ❌ No         | ❌ No         | ❌ No         |

----

-### Installation
+## Installation

-You can install the package using npm or yarn:
+You can install the package using:

-Using npm

 ```sh